Baked Apples with Jam and Cream

 I like to save some of the fruit that I’ve preserved from summer and fall like canned peaches, cherries, blueberries, rhubarb and dried apricots so that I can incorporate them into recipes.
 They add that light, bright, fruity flavor that gets me thinking that spring and summer are just around the corner.
 One of my favorite desserts is a baked apple.
 I know, apples say fall but combining them with a jam like peach or cherry with a crunchy butter crumb and some whipped cream gives that warm weather taste to an otherwise fall darling.
 I like to double up flavors as well, so pairing it with crisp dry cider flavored with a dash of peach canning syrup makes it interesting, light and not too sweet.

-2 ounces salted butter, cut into small pieces
+- 2 ounces salted butter cut into small cubes

 Preheat oven to 375°.